inno-devops-labs/F23-intro-course-labs/lab3/GitResetPractice.md

 ## Command Outputs

 (Note: Actual outputs were not included here.
-You can reference screenshots to check it as everything was reset to the initial state.)
+Kindly refer to screenshots to check it as everything was reset to the initial state.)

 1. `git reset --soft HEAD~1`: This command undid the last commit and moved its changes to the staging area.
 2. `git reset HEAD~1`: This is the mixed reset by default.
 It undid the last commit and moved its changes to the working directory as unstaged changes.